Live2Create Leadership Academy

 Learner Narrative

 A 400–700 word written assessment authored by your student's coach — delivered four times per year.
 It covers academic progress by subject, project quality, leadership track development, and a specific observation about who your student is becoming.
 It is never generic.
 Specific to your student.
 Honest about both strengths and gaps.
+Written to you as partners, not as evaluators.

 Replaces the Grade Book